 Russia - Sophisticated technology and enormous creativity to stay one step ahead.

-How do they rob banks?
+How do Russian hackers rob banks?

 These cybercriminals’ favourite victims are located mainly in Europe and the US, so they have had to adapt to their security measures.
 These measures mainly comprise banking credentials and two-factor authentication, whether via SMS, coordinate cards, etc.

 In this respect, in order to bypass these types of protection measures, the cybercriminals manipulate users so that they look at what they want by resorting to WebInject techniques.

 The school of Russian hackers is one of the most well known thanks to the hard-hitting cyberattacks they usually carry out, several of them politically motivated, which are more typical of a cyberwar than of cybercrime in the proper sense of the word.

 One of the foremost Russian cybercriminal groups to be profiled is APT28, which has been involved in numerous incidents where cyber attacks have been used as a weapon of war and has had a good deal of literature written about it.

 Why are Russian hackers so successful?

 Without a shadow of a doubt, the fact that they have ranked at the top of the list for years makes researchers wonder what the keys to this “success” are.
 One of the most widely debated factors is related to the country’s educational system, which, since Soviet Union times, has been driving the study of science and mathematics as well as inquisitiveness with respect to scientific knowledge.